-- Add a raspberry or a beautiful strawberry for a colorful garnish.
+- Top with a few raspberries or a pretty strawberry for a colorful garnish.

-- A slice or two of lovely green kiwi is a beautiful contrast to the soft yellow hue of the pots de crème.
+- A slice or two of kiwi is a also beautiful contrast to the soft yellow hue of the pots de crème.

-- A spoonful of jam or sweet cherry sauce is fabulous.
+- A spoonful of jam like this Sweet Cherry Freezer Jam or this delicious Raspberry Freezer Jam is fabulous.

-- I love to serve it with a drizzle of our Limoncello Syrup, a dollop of freshly whipped cream and a sprig of fresh mint.
+- I love to serve it with a drizzle of our Limoncello Syrup, (pictured below) a dollop of freshly whipped cream and a sprig of fresh mint.